wearvr/nibiru-vr-unity-sdk-instructions/docs/nibiru-sdk-user-management.md

 ## Next

-If you are submitting a test build, you need to [disable the payment SDK](/docs/disabling-payment-sdk.md).
+If you wish to sell your app on the Nibiru store, you will need to [integrate with the payment SDK](/docs/nibiru-payment-sdk.md).

-If you wish to sell your app, you will need to [integrate with the payment SDK](/docs/nibiru-payment-sdk.md).
+If not, move on to  [optimizing your Nibiru experience](/docs/optimizing-nibiru-experiences.md).